 Your organisation needs a disaster recovery plan to help prepare for the worst-case scenario.
-Natural disasters, human error or cyber crime can all lead to loss of data and the resolution is having a robust backup solution and disaster recovery plan in place to help your business operate business as usual with limited downtime.
+Natural disasters, human error and cyber crime can all lead to loss of data and the resolution is having a robust backup solution and disaster recovery plan in place to help your business operate business as usual with limited downtime.

 4 reasons why you need a disaster recovery plan